hubmapconsortium/portal-containers/containers/mudata-to-ui/README.md

 The output is the converted zarr store.

 ## Normalization
-All data from the input is scaled to [zero-mean unit-variance] (https://github.com/hubmapconsortium/salmon-rnaseq/blob/master/bin/analysis/scanpy_entry_point.py#L31-L33).
+All data from the input is scaled to [zero-mean unit-variance] (https://github.com/hubmapconsortium/multiome-rna-atac-pipeline/blob/a52b6bb37f56dcd78d45ceef1868095d59ef1aac/bin/downstream.py#L30-L37).
-The `X` is replaced with the log-normalized raw counts to be visualized by Vitessce.

 ## Example
 Example of a hubmap dataset using this container for data conversion for Vitessce (visualization) would be